 cooperation among the stakeholders in the district.
 Many individuals

 and organizations in the community have a stake in the district's

-RESTRUCTURING strengthens the existing economic base while
+VITALITY strengthens the existing economic base while

 diversifying it.
 Our economic restructuring goals are to help